| |

 know what 'he' refers to.
 As work continues, they will see how

 this makes a smooth transition to the next sentence.
+The amount of information in these

 sentences could be overwhelming.
 Talk about the sentences in sections.
+Children must be made aware that this

 description is partly through the eyes of Edward.
 Otherwise the